 But since the dramatic rescue, life for Adun and his teammates has been anything but laidback.
 The group have travelled to Manchester United and met Jose Mourinho.
-Filmmakers are making their cave rescue story into a film and the boys are sought-after guests for local and international events.
+Filmmakers have made their cave rescue story into a film and the boys were sought-after guests for local and international events.

 Adun’s parents attending the local church thanksgiving service after the cave rescue.

 Although this separation was difficult for Adun’s parents, they knew sending him away was the only way he could have a better future.